The Ravenna coastline features a “dune belt”, typical of the sandy shores of the lowlands.

 WHERE TO FIND THEM

-Here, the perennial plant species, which form a sort of more or less dense meadow, cover embryo dunes, as well as fore and semi-fixed dunes.
+Here, the perennial plant species, which form a sort of dense meadow, cover dunes at an early stage, as well as fore and semi-fixed dunes.

 There is also a noteworthy set of dunes south of the city, between Lido di Dante and Lido di Classe, near the mouth of the Bevano river.
-The river mouth, the dunes and the lagoons form an unblemished landscape.
-You have a picture of what the entire regional coastline must have looked like before human intervention.
+The river mouth, the dunes and the lagoons form an unblemished landscape – a picture of what the entire regional coastline must have looked like before human intervention.

 Both areas, the northern beaches and the southern ones, are important habitats for endangered plant and animal species, so much so that they have been included in the Po Delta Regional Park.